888-276-1535 Menu

 Why we offer liposuction for the arms

 Even with regular exercise, over time your arms may have areas that you are unhappy with.
-There is little we can do to prevent some of the changes you may see, however, we can treat these cosmetic issues.
 Here are some of the reasons our arms change:

-• Weight gain: if you’re carrying extra weight, or gained weight at some point, this can affect the appearance of your arms.
-Since different people gain and lose weight in different parts of their bodies, some people are more likely to have fat accumulate in their arms.
+• Weight gain: if you’re carrying extra weight or gained weight at some point, this can affect the appearance of your arms.

 There are several important differences between arm liposuction and an arm lift.
 First, arm liposuction targets fat.
 However, liposuction does not target excess skin.
 If your primary concern about your arms is loose skin, liposuction is probably not the best choice.
 If you have both excess fat and loose skin, we may be able to customize a combination of arm procedures for you that includes liposuction.
 An arm lift, also known as brachioplasty, is the procedure that removes excess skin.
 One benefit of arm liposuction over an arm lift, is an arm lift generally leaves a notable scar.
 Arm liposuction often leaves scars that are so small, they are barely noticeable after some time.